vasanthkumarch/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 ## Result :
-Interfacing a digital output and digital input  with ARM microcontroller are simulated in proteus and the results are verified.
+Interfacing a lcd display with ARM microcontroller are simulated in proteus and the results are verified.